LinusBorg/portal-vue/docs/docs/caveats.md

   See the <a href="#" router-link="/docs/portal#targetel">Portal</a> documentation for details

+<p class="tip">We are working on a proper solution to this problem.
+Stay tuned!</p>

 ## Refs

-The internal mechanism which sends updates from `Portals` to `PortalTargets` is asynchrnoues at the moment, to avoid some race conditions.
+The internal mechanism which sends updates from `Portals` to `PortalTargets` currently is asynchronous, to avoid some race possible conditions.

 Unfortunately, this means that `$refs` that you might have added to a `Portal's` slot content will not be available on the next Tick, but only the one after that.